 " section of the UArctic Guidelines for Organization and Management

 Each full and associate member is responsible for supporting their own participation at Council meetings and other UArctic events.

 Each full and associate member is required to comply with UArctic's reporting requirements.

 Each full and associate member is required to pay an annual membership fee as determined by the Council.
+NOTE for applicants: